That was the last presentation of the module|

 |4||Graphs with least eigenvalue −2||Part 4||Sheet 4, solutions||Lect10, Lect11|

 |5||Hadamard matrices||Part 5||Sheet 5, solutions||Lect12, Lect13|

 |6||Projective spaces||Part 6||Revision1, solutions||Lect14, Lect15|

 |9||Partitions into strongly regular graphs||Part 9||Revision 2, solutions||Lect20, Lect21, Lect22|

 I may post extra material about interesting topics related to the module, or PhD studentships that come to my attention, here.

-Coursework sheets will be put here.
+Coursework sheets can be downloadad from the table above.
 You are welcome to hand in written work to be marked.
 I suggest on each sheet a maximum number of questions you should do.
 My solutions will be posted after the hand-in date.

 Past exam papers on Syllabus 3 are available here.
 Note that the module was previously called MT5821: it was a 20-credit module and the exam was 2 hours 30 minutes.

 I will make lecture notes available in advance of the lectures, so as to give you maximum flexibility in planning your time.
 But as usual I strongly advise you to attend the lectures, and then make use of the notes or slides to clarify things that were not clear from the lectures.
 Warning: The notes or slides may change, subject to correction of mistakes and comments from the audience!

 Assessment will be 20% coursework and 80% examination.There will be a coursework sheet provided every week.
 These are optional except for two which will be clearly indicated in advance, which will be each worth 10% of the overall mark for the module.